dataobservatory-eu/competition-data-observatory/content/post/2021-07-08-data-sisyphus/index.md

 - [x] The processing metadata makes the data usable in strictly regulated professional environments, such as in public administration, law firms, investment consultancies, or in scientific research.
 We give you the entire processing history of the data, which makes peer-review or external audit much easier and cheaper.

+- [x] The authoritative copy is held at an independent repository, it has a globally unique identifier that protects you from accidental data loss, mixing up with unfinished an untested version.

 <td style="text-align: center;">{{< figure src="/media/img/gems/Diamond_Polisher.jpg" caption="Cutting the dataset to a format with clear semantics and documenting it with the FAIR metadata concep exponentially increases the value of data.
 It can be publisehd or sold at a premium." numbered="false" >}}</td>

+While humans are much better at analysing the information and human agency is required for trustworthy AI, computers are much better at processing and documenting data.
+We apply to important concepts to our data service: we always process the data to the tidy format, we create an authoritative copy, and we always automatically add descriptive and processing metadata.

-## The value of metadata
+## The value of metadata {#value-of-metadata}

 Metadata is often more valuable and more costly to make than the data itself, yet it remains an elusive concept for senior or financial management.
 Metadata is information about how to correctly use the data and has no value without the data itself.
 Data acquisition, such as buying from a data vendor, or paying an opinion polling company, or external data consultants appears among the material costs, but metadata is never sold alone, and you do not see its cost.

+<td style="text-align: center;">{{< figure src="/media/img/gems/edgar-soto-gb0BZGae1Nk-unsplash.jpg" caption="[Data-as-Service](/services/data-as-service/)</br></br>Reusable, legal, easy-to-import, interoperable, always fresh data in tidy formats with a modern API." numbered="false" >}}</td>

 If the data source is cheap or has a low quality, you do not even get it.
 If you do not have it, it will show up as a human resource cost in research (when your analysist or junior researcher are spending countless hours to find out the missing metadata information on the correct use of the data) or in sales costs (when you try to reuse a research, consulting or legal product and you have comb through your archive and retest elements again and again.)

-<td style="text-align: center;">{{< figure src="/media/img/gems/edgar-soto-gb0BZGae1Nk-unsplash.jpg" caption="[Data-as-Service](/services/data-as-service/)</br></br>Reusable, legal, easy-to-import, interoperable, always fresh data in tidy formats with a modern API." numbered="false" >}}</td>

-- [x] The authoritative copy is held at an independent repository, it has a globally unique identifier that protects you from accidental data loss, mixing up with unfinished an untested version.

 - [x] The data, together with the descriptive and administrative metadata, and links to the use license and the authoritative copy can be found in our API.
+Try it out!